-Following the completion of the Satipharm Transaction, the Company has fully transitioned to become a cannabis-focused CPG company, with a differentiated corporate strategy to develop, commercialize, market and sell both infused and non-infused consumer products.
+Following the completion of the sale of all of the issued and outstanding shares of its wholly-owned subsidiaries (the "Satipharm Transaction"), Satipharm Limited, Satipharm AG, and PhytoTech Therapeutics Ltd. (collectively, "Satipharm") to Cann Group Limited ("Cann Group"), the Company has fully transitioned to become a health and wellness CPG company, with a differentiated corporate strategy to develop, commercialize, market and sell both infused and non-infused consumer products.